karthikpasupathy/hn-terminal/README.md

-# hn-terminal
+# HN:terminal
-Terminal theme for HackerNews
+A flourescent green terminal theme for HackerNews